 Step 5: Let Customers Know You Accept Apple Pay

 Apple offers free decals and icons you can add to your brick-and-mortar and online stores.
 It also has instructions for adding notices to your Maps setting and provides other guidelines.
+Some payment processors, like Square, offer their own Apple Pay marketing kit.
 Learn more at Apple Pay.
-Some payment processors, like Square, offer their own Apple Pay marketing kit.

-How Can Your Customers Use Apple Pay?
+How Customers Use Apple Pay

 How Apple Pay Works for Merchants